April 24, 2023

 Opiates and opioids act on opioid receptors in the brain and central nervous system, providing pain relief and producing relaxation and euphoria.
 While these substances are known for constricting the pupils (miosis), they can sometimes lead to dilated pupils under certain circumstances or during withdrawal.

 Heroin is an illegal and highly addictive opioid derived from morphine, which comes from opium poppy plants.
-It is a powerful analgesic that induces intense relaxation and euphoria.
+It is a potent analgesic that induces intense relaxation and euphoria.
 Although heroin typically causes pinpoint pupils (miosis), dilated pupils can occur during withdrawal or as a result of an overdose, which can lead to severe health consequences, including respiratory failure and death.

 Recap of Drugs Causing Dilated Pupils